lilpolymath/portfolio/posts/bonds.md

 thumbnail: /image/0-bonds.jpeg
 tags: relationship
 slug: bonds
+description: Just me talking about what I understand about Bonds in relationships.
 ---
 ### Blueprint
 Disclaimer: This post contains a "little" bit of chemistry and physics to illustrate my point.